The Informed Philanthropic Advisor: Missing Out on These Conversations with Your Clients? It Could Cost You!

 A philanthropic advisor is a vital resource for clients of all backgrounds—from those lacking detailed knowledge in the space, to those who have the experience and understanding, but may not have the time required to carry out the legwork on their own.

+But giving isn’t always so easy—even for advisors.
 Bloom Investment Counsel understands that the intricate complexities of philanthropic endeavours from the advisor’s perspective are not discussed or acknowledged.
 Amid instigating that difficult initial philanthropic discussion and executing personalized client plans, we know the world of charitable giving is anything but easy.

-Bloom Has You Covered
+Good Intentions, Complex Executions—Bloom Has You Covered

-In this initial installment of The Informed Philanthropic Advisor, we will be diving in deep to uncover the philanthropic fundamentals you need to know to best aid your client.
+In this initial installment of The Informed Philanthropic Advisor, we will dive in deep to uncover the philanthropic fundamentals you need to know to best aid your client.
 Grab your favourite hot beverage and settle in to be well on your way to becoming the best possible partner to your clients in their philanthropic journey!
-And don’t miss the next article in this series, focusing on focusing on signs your clients may need help with philanthropic planning, the top questions to ask your clients, and more!
+And don’t miss the next article in this series, focusing on signs your clients may need help with philanthropic planning, the top questions to ask your clients, and more!

-Ready To Help Your Clients Make the World a Better Place?
+Ready to Help Your Clients Make the World a Better Place?

 Let’s begin with defining some of the basics principles for professional advisors in the philanthropic space.